mikelawrence/WiFi-Gate-Control-Board/README.md

 ## Design

 Board size is 5.50" X 6.25".
-This board is smaller than the standard size of a US Automatic Patriot Board but should match existing spacer locations.
+This board is smaller than the standard size of a US Automatic Patriot Board but matches existing spacer locations.

 | Terminal | Name  | Conn  | Description                            |
 | :---:    | :---: | :---: | :---                                   |